jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 Deployments
 ***********

-A deployment is a collection of pods on kubernetes.
-It is how kubernetes knows exactly what containers and what machines need to be running at all times.
+A deployment is a collection of pods on Kubernetes.
+It is how Kubernetes knows exactly what containers and what machines need to be running at all times.
 For example, if you have two pods: one that does the authenticating described above, and another that manages a database, you can specify both